-The Group distributed discretionary bonus to staff during the year ended 31 March 2022 to retain high-calibre individuals for their continuous contribution to the Group.
-The Group always considers its professional teams as the most valuable asset of the Group and offers competitive remuneration package to attract and retain high-calibre individuals.
+The Group has distributed discretionary bonus to staff during the year ended 31 March 2023 to retain high-caliber individuals for their continuous contribution to the Group.
+The Group always considers its professional teams as the most valuable asset of the Group and offers competitive remuneration package to attract and retain high-caliber individuals.